-Enclosed is a Proxy Form.
+With this Annual Report we have also enclosed a Proxy Form.
 We ask if this could be filled out and returned by the due date if you are not attending the Annual General Meeting of Strathmore Community Services Limited.

 Please note, it is the responsibility of shareholders to notify the Secretary of any changes relating to their shareholding.
 This includes changes of address, banking details or change of shareholders.
-The requirements to process these changes by hard copy have been recently strengthened and now require certified identification.
-Please contact us at the corporate office on 9379 3042 or admin@strathmore3041.com.au if you need any assistance.
+The requirements to process these changes require specific forms and certified identification.
+Please contact us at the corporate office on 03 9379 3042 or admin@strathmore3041.com.au if you need any assistance.